Cucumber green mottle mosaic virus

 CGMMV can cause physical changes to seed produced from infected host plants.
 Infected seeds can have:

-• hairs on the surface of the seed coats
+• hairs on the surface (any seed coats)

 Distribution

-Widespread in Asia, Europe, the Middle East and North America.
-CGMMV is also present in Nigeria in Western Africa.
+CGMMV is widespread in Asia, Europe, the Middle East, North America and Oceania, It is also present in Nigeria.

-In Queensland the disease is confined to a couple of properties and there is a containment strategy in place to prevent disease spread
+In Queensland, isolated detections of CGMMV have occurred in 2015 and 2017.
+The disease is confined to a few properties and there is a containment strategy in place to prevent further disease spread.

 Hosts

-CGMMV infects commonly grown cucurbit crops and gourds, including:
+CGMMV infects commonly grown cucurbit crops and gourds.
+These include (in order of severity):

 • cucumber or gherkin (Cucumis sativus)